epflneuroailab/dynamic-vision/README.md

 ## Reproducibility

 In the **Usage** section below, we describe how to score models on different benchmarks.
 Results are stored in the cache at `cache/.store` (by default).
-After scoring, reproduce all main figures by running `bash scripts/figures/run_all.sh` (typically takes ~15 mins), or generate individual plots like running `python -m scripts.figures.f3.a` for Figure 3(a).
+After scoring, reproduce all main figures by running `bash make_figures.sh` (typically takes ~15 mins), or generate individual plots like running `python -m scripts.figures.f3.a` for Figure 3(a), for example.
+The reproduced figures will be stored under `scripts/figures/cache`.

 **Note:** The full scoring procedure is extremely computationally intensive and generates ~34TB of data.
-To facilitate quick reproduction, we provide a [pre-computed cache]() containing only the essential data needed for figure generation.
+To facilitate quick reproduction, we provide a pre-computed cache containing only the essential data needed for figure generation.
+You can get the cache by running `bash download_cache.sh`.
+The required storage is about 60GB.

-Download the cache and extract it to `cache/.store`.
+The cache will be downloaded and extracted to `cache/.store`.
 To use a different cache location, modify the "store" path in `src/config.py`.

 ## Usage